The Battle for Employee Retention: Part I

-High turnover blocks your ability to consistently deliver your intended customer experience and turn a profit.
+High turnover blocks your ability to consistently deliver your intended customer, client, or patient, experience and turn a profit.

-In this whitepaper, you’ll learn how high turnover and low retention are not the same thing – and your biggest opportunities to drive employee loyalty.
+However, in this whitepaper, you’ll learn how high turnover and low retention are not the same thing – and your biggest opportunities to earn commitment and loyalty.

 A Look Inside

 The U.S. economy is booming, retail sales for the 2018 holiday season set an all-time record, unemployment is at a sixty year low, wages are on the rise – and employees in the service sector are quitting their jobs in record numbers.
 If you work in a service industry, whether retail, food service, healthcare, or airlines, you’re likely experiencing turnover for hourly or front-line roles from 50 to 250%.
 These are big numbers that cause managers maddening frustration and customers to question your competence and ability to deliver what you said you would.
 While high turnover makes delivering a consistently high quality customer experience nearly impossible and profitability challenging at best, – for some reason leaders continue to tolerate.

 This passive acceptance of turnover is puzzling.
 Especially since much of the turnover in the service sector is due to employees playing musical chairs with employers.
 A sales associate at a big-box retailer quits for a ‘better’ opportunity down the street.
 A cook leaves one restaurant for another.
 By our estimation, the annual employee turnover rate in the service sector is about 20 percent of entry-level employees in the service sector leave their industry.
 The rest are simply moving from you to your competition.